v-pnk/blender_tree_gen/README.md

-# Generating trees for structure learning
+# Procedural tree generation with Blender